prjemian/whisker/index.rst

 You will observe a pattern of *fringes* (due to the diffraction of green laser light by the fiber).
 Measure the average spacing, :math:`s` of these fringes.
+(Suggestion: measure the midpoints of two fringes and divide by how many intervals in between to get an average spacing.)
+Don't start from the direct beam (there's an additional :math:`\pi/2` term that will throw off your calculations).
 To measure the shape of the fiber, measure :math:`s` at various points along the length of the fiber.
 You can use the motorized translation system to move the fiber.